damogranlabs/nRF24L01-template/README.md

 ## About
 This is a simple C template for nRF24L01+ RF transceivers, which can be easily ported to any CPU.

-All user-specific code and instructions can be found in *nrf24l01_user.c* file.
+All user-specific code and config instructions can be found in *nrf24l01_user.c* file.